 My third book continues my memoir series: Hawai'i in War and Peace.
 In 1944 at age 14 my family sent me to the Honolulu boarding school for children of Hawaiian ancestry, Kamehameha.
 There I learned military discipline, witnessed racism between the GIs and locals in town, and followed world events.
 In 1948 a family driving trip around the continental U.S. opened my eyes to another way of life and to more racism which made me uncertain of my place.
 My parents wanted me to attend Stanford University.
 I wanted to stay on Kaua'i and be a fisherman.

-Next: My murder mystery, Cult of Ku, Set in 1920 Honolulu, a war hero, Grant Kingsley, is accused of murdering his grandmother in a grisly human sacrificial style and tries to clear his name as more murders strike prominent Honolulu leaders.
+Grant Kingsley: Cult of Ku, a murder mystery novel set in 1920 Honolulu.
+A war hero, Grant Kingsley, is accused of murdering his grandmother in a grisly, human sacrificial style.
+He tries to clear his name as more murders strike prominent Honolulu leaders.
 Notes left at the scenes say the killer will strike again, signed "Ku".
 The trail leads to the criminal underground of the city, water adventures with new Hawaiian friends, a kahuna, unionization struggles, and a Euro-Asian scholar.